Six Points Theater

 Six Points Theater is nationally recognized as the longest-running, preeminent, independent professional theater in the United States focusing on Jewish history and culture.

 Six Points Theater’s work has garnered five Ivey Awards and two Broadway World Awards and is the recipient of the Metropolitan Regional Arts Council Arts Achievement Award.
-Productions have regularly been featured in several local media and national media.
+Productions have regularly been featured in local media.

 The theater has operated in the black and has been debt-free since its inception.